1954 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1954 Quarter Value

-Value varies based on mint mark (D or S), condition, and silver content—but our app does the work for you.
-Use our CoinValueChecker App to instantly check the grade of your 1954 quarter and compare it against professional standards for accurate market assessment.
+Value varies based on mint mark, condition, silver content, and whether your coin is a proof—but our app does the analysis for you.
+Use our Coin Identifier and Value App to instantly check the grade of your 1954 quarter and compare it against professional standards for an accurate market assessment.

-1954 Quarter Value Guides
+1954 Quarter Value Guides by Mint Mark and Proof Type

-The 1954 quarter was produced at three U.S. Mint facilities, creating six distinct collectible varieties that span both circulation strikes and specialized proof coins.
+The 1954 quarter was produced at three U.S. Mint facilities, creating six distinct collectible varieties spanning both circulation strikes and specialized proof coins.
 Philadelphia struck the majority of circulation coins without a mint mark, while Denver and San Francisco added their respective “D” and “S” mint marks below the eagle on the reverse.

 1954 Quarter Types: